schollz/acid-test/README.md

 the 16-note sequences based on 9 markov chains. the notes generated will either play in the build-in 303-style engine or can be output to the midi synth of your choice.

-this script assumes you have some basic understanding for a markov chain! you can get a lot of info and examples about markov chains [here](https://en.wikipedia.org/wiki/Markov_chain#Examples). feel free to ask questions.
+this script assumes you have some basic understanding for a markov chain. pretty much all you need to know can be understood [here](https://en.wikipedia.org/wiki/Markov_chain#Examples). feel free to ask questions.

-each step in a sequence has similar properties to the 303 sequencer in that it has three parameters: a note, a slide toggle, and an accent togger. each step in the sequence has these three parameters determined based on the state of a markov chain. the transitions between the states of the markov chain are under your control. use E1 to select an markov chain property and use E2 to select a transition in that property. then use E3 to modifty the probability of that transition. **the brighter the transition arrow, the higher the probability**.
+each step in a sequence has similar properties to the 303 sequencer in that it has three parameters: a note, a slide toggle, and an accent toggle. each step in the sequence has these three parameters determined based on the state of a markov chain. the transitions between the states of the markov chain are under your control. use E1 to select an markov chain property and use E2 to select a transition in that property. then use E3 to modifty the probability of that transition. **the brighter the transition arrow, the higher the probability**.

 the combination of these 9 properties are then combined to generate the sequence.